4+1 Schedule Structure

 The CCU team at Ronald Reagan hospital is comprised of two attendings, two cardiology fellows, four residents, and four interns.
 Call is every fourth day for the resident and intern.
-The teams manage a combination of ICU and floor-status level patients.
+The teams manage a combination of ICU and floor-level patients.
 A dedicated night team admits and takes over patient care overnight.
 On this service, residents learn to diagnose and manage acute cardiac pathologies such as acute coronary syndrome, heart failure, various arrhythmias, and adult-congenital heart disease.

 Santa Monica Solid Oncology

 The Solid Oncology service at Santa Monica hospital cares for patients with solid organ malignancies.
 The team is comprised of an oncology attending, an oncology fellow, two residents, and two interns.
 Housestaff learn the pathophysiology of common malignancies and gain competency in managing complications associated with cancer and its treatment.
-Residents and interns admit each day up to a hard cap of 10 patients per team.

 Santa Monica Hospitalist